kenzanlabs/react-seed/README.md

 This command uses <i>jest.config.json</i> as a configuration file for unit tests.
 It will display a percentage of the files covered by the unit tests.

 **Note:** Jest automatically uses the correct test mode for the current build environment.
 For a development build, tests are run in TDD (test-driven development) mode.
 For a production build, tests are run in CI (continuous integration) mode.
-CI mode runs all tests once using the Chrome browser.
-TDD runs the same tests, and also runs tests using PhantomJS.
+CI mode runs all tests once using PhantomJS, while TDD runs the same tests using the Chrome browser.

 ## Dependency Management